YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    The input to GDE can be a text file.
 In a production environment, YottaDB recommends that text files be used to define database configurations, and that these text files be put under version control.

-Although there is a `GUI for GDE <https://gitlab.com/YottaDB/UI/YDBGDEGUI>`_, for the Acculturation Workshop we will use text files as the workshop is intended to develop low-level YottaDB skills.
+Although there is a `GUI <https://gitlab.com/YottaDB/UI/YDBGUI>`_, for the Acculturation Workshop we will use text files as the workshop is intended to develop low-level YottaDB skills.

 In YottaDB, sets of M global variables (Names or Name spaces) are mapped to Regions that define properties relating to the M global.
 Each Region is mapped to a Segment that defines properties relating to the file system.
 Consider the example in the figure below: